Section 1: New York City Subway

 - These trains arrive at/depart from Grand Central Terminal (42nd St. & Park Ave.).

-- See Hudson Line, Harlem Line & New Haven Line schedules and fares here.
+- Get Hudson Line, Harlem Line & New Haven Line schedules and fares here.

-- Read about the discounts Metro-North offers discounts for children, seniors, military and the disabled.
-Under Daily/Single Ride Tickets section.
+- Read about the discounts Metro-North offers discounts for children, seniors, military and the disabled, under the section titled Daily/Single- Ride Tickets.

 2B: Metro-North Train Lines West of the Hudson River